aershov24/FSC_Candidates_Test/README.md

 * coderbyte.com
 * etc...

+💡 **Hint**: Don't blindly copy all answers from one source for the same topic.
+Try to find at least 2-3 source of the information and choose the best explanation **you like most**.

+💡**Hint**: Search Github for programming interview questions repos that other people did.
+Usually they already formatted as Markdown and can get you great amount of QAS for the topic

+💡**Hint**: When research on some topic look at the `Table of Content` in your favorite programming book to get a sense on what subtopics you can cover.
+Most of the Coursera and Udemy courses will work too!

 # Resources to AVOID

 ⚠️ **Warning**: Don't use/copy information from the websites with bad grammar and poor QAs quality.
-We won't accept QAs that will be copied from poor quality resources.
+We won't accept QAs that will be copied from poor quality resources and will reject your submission.
 You can recognize these sites by deficient crappy design, low quality images, tons of ads, lack of code formatting and code samples and  _no attribution to the sources of the answer_ like:

 * onlineinterviewquestions.com
 * geekforgeeks.com